Discover a world of educational opportunities to support your lifelong learning

 The RACGP has a national approach to training that includes a local training team supported by regional and national teams.
 The AGPT program comprises hospital training, general practice placements (GPT1, 2 and 3) and extended or additional skills training.

 As a registrar, you’ll experience working in a variety of settings, including hospitals, general practice and other accredited facilities.
 The RACGP is responsible for setting the standards and accrediting these sites for delivery of training.
-You can choose one of two streams: train mainly in or near a city with the general stream, or mainly in rural or regional areas with the rural stream.
+There are two training streams available, subject to your eligibility.
+You may train:

 Refer to Training terms for more information about the components of training.